Andrew Bertuleit - Australian Photographer

-Hello, I’m Andrew Bertuleit, a passionate photographer based in Nhill, Victoria.
+Hi and welcome to my website.
+I’m Andrew Bertuleit, a passionate photographer based in Dimboola, Victoria.

-Welcome to my website.
 The images on this site are a culmination of over 10 years of looking for interesting things to photograph.
-I've driven many thousands of kilometres, walked a whole lot and flown in a bunch of planes and helicopters to take them, all so I could sell the prints at my gallery in order to pay for those helicopters, plan the next trip and buy one more lens.
+I've driven many thousands of kilometres, walked a whole lot and flown in a bunch of planes and helicopters to take them, all so I could sell the prints at my gallery in order to pay for those helicopters, plan the next trip and buy yet another lens.

 “They’re all good and they all do pretty much the same things, but one of them is going to instinctively feel better in your hands than the others”.
 One does, so I buy that one.

 I take it home, unbox it and, ignoring the manual, immediately start taking pictures.
 The results are terrible, so I read the manual.
 None of it makes sense and I feel like an idiot for spending $1,500 on a new toy I have no idea how to use.
 Fast forward a few weeks and I’ve re-read the manual (which still doesn’t make sense) but at least now I can actually take a picture.
 The pictures are still terrible.
 This annoys me because, for some reason, I thought this might be something I’d be good at.

 Fast forward another few weeks and I feel brave enough to change from ‘Auto’ mode to ‘Manual’.
 My first shot comes out completely black.
 I try again, thinking something must be wrong with the camera and I get the same result, so I take it back to the store.
 The guy behind the counter has a look at it, takes a couple of shots, hands it back and politely suggests I go home with my perfectly fine camera and re-read the manual.